AudioKit/ROMPlayer/README.md

 ## Getting Started

-I have tried to streamline this code and focus on the core-functionality to make it easy-to-understand.
+I have tried to streamline this code.
+There is a focus on the core-functionality to make it easy-to-understand.
 That being said, audio programming can be challenging.
 This may be difficult for complete beginners.
 And, new frameworks can be overwhelming, even for experienced developers.

 **CocoaPods**
 This repo uses CocoaPods to easily add AudioKit to your project.

 Using the `Terminal` app in your mac, change directories to the folder that contains this project.
 The correct directory contains a file called `podfile`

-Run `Pod Install` from the command line.
+Run `pod install` from the command line.
 This will add AudioKit & AudioKit UI to project

 Then open `RomPlayer.xcworkspace` in Xcode

-## Code Requirements
+## Requirements

 - Mac or computer running Xcode 9 ([Free Download](https://itunes.apple.com/us/app/xcode/id497799835?mt=12))
 - Some knowledge of programming, specifically Swift & the iOS SDK